Eyepea/API-Hour/docs/tutorials/with_starter_kit.rst

 Customize
 ---------

-| In Starter Kit, the main file is **app_name/__init__.py**
+| In the Starter Kit, the main file is **app_name/__init__.py**
-| you have an example with PostgreSQL, you can remove source code if you doesn't need that.
+| you will have an example using PostgreSQL, you can remove the call to aiopg if it is'nt needed.

-You have all details about directories created by cookiecutter in :ref:`container_architecture`.
+You have all details about the directories created by cookiecutter in :ref:`container_architecture`.

 Launch
 ------